Helio-DPR-LVL1-09191219/web-store/README.md

 I'M IN A GLASS CASE OF EMOTION!!

-500. It was a number that I came up with as a kid.
+500 street fights.
+It was a number that I came up with as a kid.
 500 street fights and you could consider yourself a legitimate tough guy.